Notproginfinix/phhusson-treble_experimentations/Infinix-Note-30---30-Pro.md

 Enter TWRP terminal (https://telegra.ph/Terminal-TWRP-08-01)

+ATTENTION: Make sure your current system is in slot _a.

 Write this in twrp terminal
 - `lptools remove product_a`
 - `lptools create product_a 335872` (Do not change this value)